 In this post we look at how we use Verilog to write a basic testbench.
-We start by looking at the architecture of a Verilog testbench.
-We then look at some key concepts such as modelling time in verilog and the verilog system tasks.
+We start by looking at the architecture of a Verilog testbench before considering some key concepts in verilog testbench design.
+This includes modelling time in verilog, the initial block, verilog-initial-block and the verilog system tasks.
 Finally, we go through a complete verilog testbench example.

-When using verilog to design digital circuits, we normally also create a testbench to stimulate the code and ensure that the functionality is correct.
+When using verilog to design digital circuits, we normally also create a testbench to stimulate the code and ensure that it functions as expected.

 System Verilog is widely adopted in industry and is probably the most common language to use.
 If you are hoping to design FPGAs professionally, then it will be important to learn this skill at some point.

-As it is better to focus on one language as a time, this blog post introduces basic verilog testbench principles.
+As it is better to focus on one language as a time, this blog post introduces the basic principles of testbench design in verilog.
 This allows us to test designs while working through the verilog tutorials on this site.

 Testbenches consist of non-synthesizable verilog code which generates inputs to the design and checks that the outputs are correct.